sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 version 1.5.95: 2024-02-12:

-* Feature: Ensure that the blog displayed on the "Home" page of the plugin is always up-to-date.
+* Feature: Ensure that the blog displayed on the &quot;Home&quot; page of the plugin is always up-to-date.
 * Feature: Implemented support for tags in the widget catalog.
 * Feature: Added an option for galleries to play videos in muted mode.
 * Feature: Integrated weather forecast data preparation for the widget.